 In this course, we will examine the poetry, passion, and purpose of the book of Eichah.
 Using the commentaries and thinkers from the Midrash to Rashi to Dr. Yael Ziegler, we will follow the themes of famine, false prophets, and the quest for God.

-Join Aviva Thurgood and the Academy in partnership with Beit Midrash Morasha as we plumb the depths of despair, devotion and courage.
+Join the Academy and Dayla Erster in partnership with Greenside Shul & Waverley Shul as we plumb the depths of despair, devotion and courage.